 Add a second note

+NOTE–Many representations of MAC addresses outside of IEEE 802 standards use hexadecimal digits ordered as in the hexadecimal representation but with colons separating octet numerals.

 Reasoning: This colon-separated notation is very common in products and product documentation.
 The note lets the standard recognizes that reality and may aid readers to more easily interpret industrial materials.

 §8.2.2 Assignment of universal addresses